 “If the wicked deserve to be annihilated, then logically Jesus must be annihilated too, because He bore the punishment those that He suffered for deserved, annihilation.
 I do regard this as blasphemous and a false gospel, because it leads logically to the belief that Jesus ceased to exist and then came back into existence, forcing us to conclude He was recreated.”

 Nowhere does the Bible say the wages of sin is annihilation.
 Rather, it states the wages of sin is death.
 Well, you might ask, doesn’t this really amount to the same thing, because isn’t death really just simply the cessation of existence?
-No, not at all, for the Bible does not speak in terms of annihilation where it reads death.
+No, it does not amount to the same thing at all, for the Bible does not speak in terms of annihilation when it says death.

 1 Corinthians 11:28-30 But let a man examine himself, and so let him eat of that bread, and drink of that cup.
 For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord’s body.
 For this cause many are weak and sickly among you, and many sleep.